4.5% uplift in gross profit after using Competera’s demand-based engine

 Note: Each chart displays the historical data of one particular SKU and contains three metrics.
 They are the total revenue from sold products per day, a shelf price set by the customer team, and a price recommended by Competera.
 If the shelf price index correlates with the price recommendation index, it means that the pricing team accepted the suggested price.

 Let's consider the second frequent type of situation when the product reacts well to a price increase.
-In such a case, it's logical that an algorithm would recommend setting a higher price.
+In such a case, an algorithm would recommend setting a higher price.
 We will observe an increase in profit without a fall in revenue.
 For example, we can see it on these charts.

 «Today, portfolio optimization and artificial intelligence are still fighting for retailers' trust.
 However, proper teamwork and trust in each other lead to incredible results, as this case shows.
 I think that close collaboration between the teams is a major part of the success of implementing innovations in modern retailing».